tscanlin/css-razor/README.md

 ![Build Status](https://travis-ci.org/tscanlin/css-razor.svg?branch=master)

-css-razor removes unused styles from css.
-It accomplishes the same goal as [uncss](https://github.com/giakki/uncss).
+css-razor is a fast way to remove unused selectors from css.
+Essentially, it accomplishes the same goal as [uncss](https://github.com/giakki/uncss).
 However, it accomplishes this goal differently.
 Rather than loading a webpage in phantomjs and using `document.querySelector` to determine if a selector is being used, css-razor uses [cheeriojs](https://github.com/cheeriojs/cheerio) to parse static html and css files to removed unused selectors.

 - Helps trim down CSS so you only keep the necessary parts
 - Built for speed using the amazing  [cheeriojs](https://github.com/cheeriojs/cheerio)
+- has an ignore list that can be added to
+- ignores common pseudo elements & pseudo selectors by default
 - Supports multiple files / globs
-- Supports raw input
+- Supports raw html & css input
-- Open to adding new features, just open an issue
+- Supports html paths from URLs
+- Reporting stats detailing how many selectors are removed.

 ## Getting Started